cavediverchris/Final-Fantasy-7-Walkthrough/docs/walkthrough/chapter-04-sector-5-reactor.md

 You can find the following item(s) here:

-- TBD
+- 2 Ether
-- TBD
+- Potion
-- TBD
+- Tent

 ## Guide